 Is your rainwater clean?

-Whether you use your rainwater for irrigation or for domestic purposes, there are a few simple ways to make sure the water inside your tank remains as clean and fresh as possible.
+Whether you use your rainwater for irrigation or for domestic purposes, there are a few simple ways to make sure the water inside your rainwater harvesting systems remain as clean and fresh as possible.
 Click here to see Recommended Rainwater Cleaning Solutions.

 1. Make sure your roof and gutters are clean

 Make sure your roof and gutters are cleaned regularly from leaves and other debris.
 Use preventative and non-harmful measures to limit bird and pest droppings and nests under your roof and in your gutters.
 If you live under trees or in an area with a lot of bird life, consider installing a gutter brush and gutter guards to keep your gutters clean at all times.

 You should also ensure your gutters are connected to your downpipes at an angle for the water to flow properly and prevent it from sitting (test by letting the water run from all ends of your gutters).

 A Leaf Catcher, a.k.a Leaf Eater, is a pre-filter that prevents leaves and large debris from entering your rainwater tank.
 The water from your gutters is directed into the Leaf Catcher before being directed into your water tank with no loss, even during heavy rainfall.
 If you reside by trees, nesting birds, a dusty or sandy area, then all of the leaves, pieces of nests, deceased geckos, lizards etc, that can get stuck onto the grid are washed out on the side by the current of the water.